perspectivefi/apwine-landing-page/src/blog/introducing-apw.md

 The owner rights on the smart contracts of the APWine protocol are initially divided equally between the core members of the team.

 After a defined development period of **80 weeks**, the governance of those contracts will be handed over to a DAO, where the token holders can vote on the changes to be made (treasury allocation, protocol upgrade, etc.).
-The token distribution is designed so that the community and stakeholders of the APWine  platform progressively earntokens that will give them a voting power on the DAO that will be realized after the initial development period.
+The token distribution is designed so that the community and stakeholders of the APWine  platform progressively earn tokens that will give them a voting power on the DAO that will be realized after the initial development period.

 # Allocation